Adding non-Drupal PHP extensions or libraries to your website

 - Custom package installations that require

 apt-get.
-Note that you may still install custom executables using your code repository.
+You may still install custom executables using your code repository.